rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 - __Availability__: How easy, globally speaking, it is to have your child be gene-edited, regardless of whether it is illegal.
 - __Desirability__: To what degree society finds human gene-editing unacceptable and dissuades its application, to what degree people generally desire to have their children be gene-edited, and to what degree some people are willing to go to have their children be gene-edited.

 In the following sections, I generate adoption scenarios for human gene-editing by tuning the legality, availability, and desirability parameters.
-These scenarios and analogies, when taken together, provide a more thorough picture of how human gene-editing practices might unfold in the coming years.
+These scenarios, when taken together, provide a more thorough picture of how human gene-editing practices might unfold in the coming years.
 The question to ask for each of these components is _what information is important and how should it be weighted?_.

 Here are some questions regarding desirability, availability, and legality that introduce other factors influencing the potential number of gene-edited births by 2030.